“Walkaway Joe” is a somber, reflective road drama about fathers and sons, mistakes and legacies.

 There’s more menace in Joe’s eventual meeting with Cal than in any fight.
 Morgan summons up his tough guy persona with just a look, a pause, an introduction not acknowledged.

-Strathairn’s Joe wear his story on his face.
+Strathairn’s Joe wears his story on his face.
 Few scenes establishing the past that put Joe here, his own parenting track record, are necessary.
 The Oscar nominee and Emmy winner just “is” this guy, his every regret, Joe’s impatience with a kid that he won’t let himself hope is his own last chance at “parenting,” even if it’s temporary.

 Feder doesn’t look 14, but the character is certainly written as naive, hotheaded and impulsive.
 He plays Dallas with a few cards hidden, as if there’s hope for redemption.
 But his accent and decision to mumble his lines make his Southern drawl a slur and nigh on impossible to decipher far too often.
 Any “good lines” he has are often swallowed in the performance.